Mistralys/version-parser/README.md

 or `beta`, which are converted as well.
 The result is a build number which can be either a floating point number, or an integer.

-  > NOTE: These numbers are not meant to be human readable.
+  > NOTE: These numbers are not meant to be human-readable.
 Their sole
     purpose is to recognize version numbers programmatically.

 There are two methods related to this: